 National Early Learning Benchmarks

 The National Institute for Early Education Research (NIEER) conducts and communicates research to support high-quality, effective early childhood education for all young children.
 Such education enhances their physical, cognitive, and social development, and subsequent success in school and later life.
-NIEER’s 2012 State Preschool Yearbook is the newest edition of the annual report profiling state-funded prekindergarten programs in the United States.
+NIEER’s State of Preschool Yearbooks are annual reports profiling state-funded prekindergarten programs in the United States.

 State of Oklahoma

-Oklahoma’s PreK program is one of oldest in the nation.
+- Department of Education: Early Childhood and Parent Education: Oklahoma’s Pre-K program is one of oldest in the nation.
 The state directly allocates pre-K funds to their public school districts, who have the option to collaborate with local Head Start centers or private providers.
 98% of Oklahoma’s districts participate in the program, and 71% of the state’s 4-year-olds are served as of 2012.

 State of Georgia